jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 #### What can you tell me about it?
 How would you check if is OK or not?
 Do it!!!Overrepresented sequences

 ## Adapter Content
 Another self-explanatory module.
 Here, the most commonly used adapters are screened for.
 They are mostly illumina adapters (Universal, Small 3' RNA, Small 5' RNA, Nextera) and SOLiD small RNA adapter.
-F
+From the docs:
+>Any library where a reasonable proportion of the insert sizes are shorter than the read length will trigger this module.
+This doesn't indicate a problem as such - just that the sequences will need to be adapter trimmed before proceeding with any downstream analysis.

 # Resolving some of the Issues
 ## Trimming tail and head